dbt-labs/docs.getdbt.com/website/docs/learn/3-build-your-first-models.md

 ```

 4. Execute `dbt run`.
 Your model, `customers` should be built as a view.
-You may need to run `dbt run --full-refresh` for this to take effect on BigQuery.

 ### FAQs
 <FAQ src="faqs/available-materializations" />